surniaulula/wpsso-am/README.md

 <h4>1.3.1</h4>

-Replaced self-deactivation when WPSSO is not found by a warning notice instead.
+Replaced self-deactivation by a warning notice if the WPSSO plugin is not found.

 <h4>1.3</h4>